ship123456/Weather-App/INSTALLATION_GUIDE.md

 This project does not require additional environment variables for local development.

-If future versions require environment configuration, create a `.env` file in the project root directory and configure the required variables.
+This project does not require additional environment variables for local development.

+No further configuration is required after installing the project dependencies.

 Example: